codeformuenster/muenster-jetzt/README.md

 ## Dev Setup
 ### Intro

-There is no need to clutter your dev machine with differnt versions of every tool (like nodejs, python).
+There is no need to clutter your dev machine with different versions of every tool (like nodejs, python).
 We are using docker containers as a dev environment to leave your host in a clean state and prevent "works on my mashine" bugs.
 This guide will help you to setup everything in a convenient way without the typical drawbacks of developing in a container (e.g. no debugging, missing code completion etc.)